juxor/afaq/markdown/secI3.md

 bosses' power over their wage slaves).
-It would be equally churlish to note that, to quote one Yugoslav economist, this is _"a theory whose predictions have absolutely nothing to do with the observed facts."_ [Branko Horvat, _"The Theory of the Worker-Managed Firm Revisited"_, pp. 9-25, **Journal of Comparative Economics**, vol. 10, no. 1, p.
+It would be equally churlish to note that, to quote one Yugoslav economist, this is _"a theory whose predictions have absolutely nothing to do with the observed facts."_ [Branko Horvat, _"The Theory of the Worker-Managed Firm Revisited"_ , pp. 9-25, **Journal of Comparative Economics** , vol. 10, no. 1, p.
 9] As David Ellerman summarises:

-> _"It might be noted parenthetically that there is a whole academic literature on what is called the 'Illyrian firm' . . .
-The main peculiarity of this model is that it assumes the firm would expel members when that would increase the net income of the surviving members.
-The resulting short-run perversities have endeared the model to capitalist economists.
-Yet the Illyrian model had been an academic toy in the grand tradition of much of modern economics.
-The predicted short-run behaviour has not been observed in Yugoslavia or elsewhere, and worker-managed firms such as the Mondragon co- operatives take membership as a short-run fixed factor . . .
-Hence we will continue to treat the Illyrian model with its much-deserved neglect."_ [**Op.
-Cit.**, p.
+> _"It might be noted parenthetically that there is a whole academic
+> literature on what is called the 'Illyrian firm' . . .
+The main peculiarity
+> of this model is that it assumes the firm would expel members when that
+> would increase the net income of the surviving members.
+The resulting short-
+> run perversities have endeared the model to capitalist economists.
+Yet the
+> Illyrian model had been an academic toy in the grand tradition of much of
+> modern economics.
+The predicted short-run behaviour has not been observed in
+> Yugoslavia or elsewhere, and worker-managed firms such as the Mondragon co-
+> operatives take membership as a short-run fixed factor . . .
+Hence we will
+> continue to treat the Illyrian model with its much-deserved neglect."_ [
+> **Op.
+Cit.** , p.
 150]

 The experience of self-managed collectives during the Spanish Revolution also confirms this, with collectives sharing work equitably in order to avoid